Tutorial: Create container for deployment to Azure Container Instances

 Output from the

-Open the browser to http://localhost:8080 to confirm that the container is running.
+Now, navigate to http://localhost:8080 in your browser to confirm that the container is running.
+You should see a web page similar to the following:

-In this tutorial, you created a container image that can be deployed to Azure Container Instances.
-The following steps were completed:
+In this tutorial, you created a container image that can be deployed in Azure Container Instances, and verified that it runs locally.
+So far, you've done the following:

 - Cloned the application source from GitHub